zaphodef/NimP/README.md

 python3 nimp.py /path/to/Nim/ pure/math pure/httpclient
 ```

+## Optimisations
+When you compile Nim code, you can choose among various optimisations.
+They will reflect on the resulting assembly code produced.
+Read the [Nim Compile User Guide](https://nim-lang.org/docs/nimc.html) to have further information.
+Among the possible optimisations :
+- `--opt:none|speed|size`
+- `-d:useMalloc`

 ## Artefacts
 In the `artefacts` directory, you will find:
 - a code produced by running NimP on all "pure/" libraries, and then manually corrected
+- a sigfile for Nim compiled in 32 bits mode with recommended MinGW 6.3.0 on Windows (opt: none & size & speed, malloc: with & without)

 ## Useful links
 - https://github.com/JohnDMcMaster/uvudec/wiki/IDA-.pat-format